 Craving Fatty foods - Get your EFA's

-So I have been clear for 8 months now.
+So I have been clear for over a year now.
 I used to have moderate-severe acne and now my skin is as smooth as it was when I was 13 years old.
 I still have a few red blemishes from my old acne that's healing (gone now).
 But when I run my hand through my skin, I'm still amazed at how soft and smooth it is after all these years from having acne.
 I even feel great and healthy now.
 I know this may be a dramatic life style change for some people, but this is what it took for me to finally get rid of the awful skin disease known as acne.
 I wish you guys the best of luck.

 Feel free to ask any questions.